 There are 2 charming restaurants with great views of the falls: Mary’s and Paserelle Bistro.
 Paserelle is a quaint French bistro with a nice patio area overlooking the falls.
-The food is great too and the service amongst the best downtown.
+The food is great too, particularly during weekend brunch.

 Location: 601 S. Main St.

 Tip: Free parking can be found on Main Street and on nights & weekends in the Richardson St. garage.

 Explore the Greenville County Museum of Art

 The GCMA is a small facility focused on spotlighting the works of American artists, including renowned painters Andrew Wyeth and Jasper Johns.
 For such a small town, the museum is quite impressive, considering that they feature the largest public collection of watercolors by Wyeth.

 If you are an art lover, or just seeking a relaxing thing to do in the city, consider a stroll around the Museum of Art.
 Special exhibits mean there is something new to see on every visit.
 Currently, the museum is spotlighting works from the Bob Jones Museum.

 Tip: Sundays at 2, the museum offers a free family art event.

 Take a leisurely bike ride along the Swamp Rabbit Trail